metno/gridpp/README.md

 Gridpp is written in C++ but offers python and (and soon R) bindings to the functions in the library.
 The tool is used at MET Norway to produce operational weather forecasts for Yr (https://www.yr.no).

+## Documentation
-For information on how to use the software, check out the [wiki page](https://github.com/metno/gridpp/wiki).
+For information on how to use gridpp, check out the wiki at https://github.com/metno/gridpp/wiki.

 ## Features
 - Methods for **downscaling** a forecast from a coarse grid to a fine grid